 Yes, the digital apps, services and platforms you use have many security processes in place to protect the data they collect and store, but there are limits to how much security they can provide.
 Their biggest issue is often their customers.
 A bank can’t keep you from sharing your PIN with others and, if you use the same password for every online login account you have, someone hacking into your blog account now has access to your bank and every other online institution you use.

 There’s more to protecting you digital world than just passwords.
 You need to protect your data from disasters (man-made and environmental) as well as criminals.
 Often, you also need to protect your data from yourself (we’ve all had those Delete . . .
 OH SHIT! moments).
 This article introduces the things you need to do to protect your digital world.
-Future articles will discuss specific issues, procedures and tools to help make it happen.

 The first thing you need to do is maintain your systems.
 Both your operating system and the apps you’ve installed on your computer are constantly being updated.
 These updates fix problems (called bugs) affecting the app’s performance and vulnerabilities that bad guys can use to hack into your computer.
 Be aware, too, that most software developers place limits on how long older operating systems and applications will be supported with updates.
 If your system is still running unsupported software, you are more vulnerable to attacks and other disasters.